Saturday, 30 June 2018

 Mysore dhorege makkalagade hogali (Mysore kings never have children – மைசூர் மன்னனுக்கு வாரிசு இல்லாமல் போகட்டும்)."

-To prove Alamelamma’s curse, the complete Talakadu was submerged under sand dunes and the same was excavated during 1911 by ASI. ( The actual reason may be due to the flood in the river and might have changed its course ).
-The Mysore Kings don’t have Children till 20th Century.
-It was learnt that the present King had a Child during recent years.
+To prove Alamelamma’s curse, the complete Talakadu was submerged under sand dunes and the same was excavated in 1911 by ASI. ( The actual reason may be due to the flood in the river and might have changed its course ).
+The Mysore Kings don’t have Children till the 20th Century.
+It was learned that the present King had a Child in recent years.

 TEMPLE TIMINGS: